Metric growth dynamics in Liouville quantum gravity: Introduction

+It is natural to consider other terms in the expression of $\rho_c(dh)$ in \eqref{eq:potential-v}, such as the total mass of a GMC measure, but we have not managed to find a measure on fields $h$ satisfying an invariance equation when $\mu = e^{-\xi h}$ with $\xi > 0$ outside of the pure gravity case.

-The proof of this invariance naturally relies on the Gaussian integration by parts since this characterizes the boundary measure $\rho_c(dh)$.
-However, given the expression of the generator in \eqref{def:L} and the form of the boundary measure $\rho_c(dh)$, this is not immediate and requires in particular boundary localization of the terms appearing in the generator \eqref{def:L}.
-We obtain another expression of the generator in Proposition \ref{Prop:gen-loc}.
-Furthermore, the invariance is also based on a non-trivial cancellation of several terms with each others.
+The proof of the invariance \eqref{eq:invariance-condition-intro} naturally relies on (infinite dimensional) Gaussian integration by parts since they characterize the boundary measure $\rho_c(dh)$ in \eqref{eq:potential-v}.
+However, given the definition of the generator and the form of the boundary measure $\rho_c(dh)$, this is not trivial nor immediate and requires in particular boundary localization of the terms appearing in the definition of $\mc{L}$.
+This is the content of Section \ref{sec:boundary-localization-kernelV} whose main result is the following proposition. \begin{Propr}[Proposition \ref{Prop:gen-loc}] For a bulk cylindrical test function $F(h)=\psi(\int_{\mb D}f_1 h d\lambda,\dots, \int_{\mb D}f_n h d\lambda)$, and with $p_i = f_i^*$, we have